RunDevelopment/refa/README.md

 ## About

-This is a general library for [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton), [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton), and REs of [formal regular languages](https://en.wikipedia.org/wiki/Induction_of_regular_languages).

-It also supports additional methods to easily convert from JS RegExp to the internal RE AST and vice versa.
+refa is a general library for [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton), [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton), and REs of [formal regular languages](https://en.wikipedia.org/wiki/Induction_of_regular_languages).
+It also includes methods to easily convert from JS RegExp to the internal RE AST and vice versa.

-__At this point in time, the library is still in development and partially incomplete!__

 ## Installation